timescale/docs.timescale.com-content/getting-started/scaling-out.md

-As previously mentioned, distributed hypertables are similar to normal hypertable with the difference that distributed hypertables will partition the data and store it on remote data nodes.
-This means that to create a hypertable, you need to have added at least one data node before starting to create distributed hypertables.
+As previously mentioned, distributed hypertables are similar to normal hypertable with the difference that distributed hypertables will store chunks across remote data nodes instead of locally.
+This means that
+to create a hypertable, you need to have added at least one data node before starting to create distributed hypertables.